redhat-et/ekho/sequence-diagrams/device-plugin.md

 - DP interacts with the OPI to provision the appropriate VF/SF and not the CNI.
 The CNI is a simple binary that runs to completion.

+- The CNI will need to interact with the DPU via CRD to assign an IP address to the netdev when it runs?
+(Need to update the sequence diagram to reflect this).

 - The same scenario will work for Single Cluster or Multi-cluster.

 ## Opens